Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 Bein’ the ship’s chef-and-also-bruiser was a *perfect* job, sometimes.

-Their “cargo” arrived right before the evening’s activities, having been well-fed at Righteous’s infamous backyard smoker.
+Their "cargo" arrived right before the evening’s activities, having been well-fed at Righteous’s infamous backyard smoker.
 Everyone then was in a good, happy, but not too rambunctious mood, when Dora suggested they all sit around the table and play a board game.

 Wilde had the most devious *possible* answer to that.